-California (State or other jurisdiction of incorporation or organization) 33-0459135 (I.R.S.
-Employer Identification No.) 3800 Howard Hughes Pkwy, Las Vega (Address of principal executive offic 89169 (Zip Code) Registrant's tele phone number, including area co de: (949) 753-6800 Securities r registered pursuant to Section 12( b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value CPSS The Nasdaq Stock Market LLC (Global Market) Securities regi istered pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 40 5 of the Securities Act.
-Yes □ No ⊠ ndicate by check mark if the registrant is not required to fil le reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\square$ No $\boxtimes$ indicate by check mark whether the registrant (1) has filed a nonths (or for such shorter period that the registrant was realays.
-Yes $\boxtimes$ No $\square$ ection 13 or 15(d) of the Exchange Act during the past 12 has been subject to such filing requirements for the past 90 indicate by check mark whether the registrant has submitted Regulation S-T ( $\S 232.405$ of this chapter) during the precedes $\boxtimes$ No $\square$ ata File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files). indicate by check mark whether the registrant is a large accepted growth company.
-See the definitions of "large acceptance" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\square$ Non-accelerated filer $\square$ Accelerated filer ⊠ Smaller reporting company ⊠ Emerging Growth Company □ f an emerging growth company, indicate by check mark if to revised financial accounting standards provided pursuant the extended transition period for complying with any new Act. $\Box$ ndicate by check mark whether the registrant is a shell com apany (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ As of the close of business on April 27, 2020, there were 22, 17,931,572 shares of the registrant's common stock held by registrant's common stock of \$3.80 per share reported by N registrant sponsored pension plan and all directors are deem fact affiliates of the registrant. non-affiliates as of the date of filing lasdaq as of June 28, 2019, was app ng of this report, based upon the closing price of the proximately \$68,139,974.
-For purposes of this computation, a
+California (State or other jurisdiction of incorporation or organization)

+33-0459135 (I.R.S.
+Employer Identification No.)

+3800 Howard Hughes Pkwy, Las Vegas, NV (Address of principal executive offices)

+89169 (Zip Code)

+Registrant's telephone number, including area code: (949) 753-6800

+Securities regis Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value CPSS The NASDAQ Stock Market LLC (Global Market) Securities register red pursuant to Section 12(g) o of the Act: None Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rule 405 5 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all r months (or for such shorter period that the registrant was required ays.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted eleto be submitted and posted pursuant to Rule 405 of Regulation that the registrant was required to submit and post such files).
+S-T (§232.405 of this chapter) of Indicate by check mark if disclosure of delinquent filers pursua will not be contained, to the best of registrant's knowledge, in a 10-K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large acceler the definitions of "large accelerated filer", "accelerated filer" at Large accelerated filer \square Non-accelerated filer \square Accelerated Filer ⊠ Smaller reporting company ⊠ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant has filed a report over financial reporting under Section 404(b) of the Sarbanes-C issued its audit report.
+Yes \square No \boxtimes Indicate by check mark whether the registrant is a shell compare ny (as defined in Rule 12b-2 of t he Exchange Act).
+Yes □ No ⊠

+As of the close of business on April 27, 2021, there were 22,653,020 common shares of the registrant outstanding.
+The aggregate market value of the 16,446,006 shares of the registrant's common stock held by non-affiliates as of the date of filing of this report, based upon the closing price of the registrant's common stock of \$2.83 per share reported by Nasdaq as of June 30, 2020, was approximately \$46,542,197.
+For purposes of this computation, a registrant sponsored pension plan and all directors and executive officers are deemed to be affiliates.
+Such determination is not an admission that such plan, directors and executive officers are in fact affiliates of the registrant.